abhisrkckl/GWecc.jl/README.md

 Usage
 -----
 `GWecc.jl` is intended to be used used together with [`ENTERPRISE`](https://github.com/nanograv/enterprise/) package to search for eccentric supermassive binary sources and with [libstempo](https://github.com/vallis/libstempo/) to simulate such sources.
-Examples of such usage is given in the `examples/` directory.
+Examples of such usage is given in the `examples/` directory (Work in progress).